nuxt-hub/core/docs/content/changelog/nuxthub-multi-vendor.md

 ---
-title: NuxtHub Multi-Vendors is now available
+title: NuxtHub Multi-Vendor is now available
 description: "NuxtHub is now available on multiple cloud providers.
 You can now deploy your NuxtHub project on your own hosting provider."
 date: 2025-12-09
-image: '/images/changelog/nuxthub-multi-vendors.png'
+image: '/images/changelog/nuxthub-multi-vendor.png'
 authors:
   - name: Sebastien Chopin
     avatar: